tech-t2018/DEPLOY_09_TERRAFORM/README.md

 Be sure to include the following below in your pull request:

 ## Requirements
-[]Add all Terraform files to the pull request.
+-[]Add all Terraform files to the pull request.
 []Document the process, issues and anything you decided to do differently.
 []Screenshot samples of your infrastucture from AWS and include in your PR.
 [] DO NOT upload the `terraform.tfstate` file to the repo (it should be ignored by default)